Jill Waite Goldberg

 Have you said, or thought, "I look fat" hundreds of times?
 And despite reassurances from your friends, spouse and maybe even your doctor, do you still feel flabby?
 If you're hung up on some aspect of your physical appearance, you're not alone.

-Rush System Web Page • 11th November 2020
+Health Education • 11th November 2020

 Failure to Thrive - Medical Conditions